erikrikarddaniel/su-marine-microbiology/docs/serine_glycine_tutorial.md

 ### Pathway databases

-The first step will be to find information about the metabolic pathway used to synthesize the two amino acids.
+The first step we will perform is to find information about the metabolic pathway used to synthesize the two amino acids.
-Metabolic pathway information can be found in two online databases: [Kyoto Encyclopedia of Genes and Genomes (KEGG)](https://www.kegg.jp) and the [BioCyc Database Collection](https://biocyc.org).
+Metabolic pathway information can be found primarily in two online databases: [Kyoto Encyclopedia of Genes and Genomes (KEGG)](https://www.kegg.jp) and the [BioCyc Database Collection](https://biocyc.org).
 I'm going to use the latter, but I encourage you to also check out KEGG.

 BioCyc is a collection of organism specific metabolic and genomic databases.